Polkadot's Consensus Protocols

 In traditional PoS systems, block production participation is dependent on token holdings as opposed to computational power.
-While PoS developers usually have a proponent for equitable participation in a decentralized manner, most projects end up proposing some level of centralized operation, where the number of validators with full participation rights is limited.
-These validators are often seen to be the most wealthy, and, as a result, influence the PoS network as they are the most staked.
-Usually, the number of candidates to maintain the network with the necessary knowledge (and equipment) is limited; this can directly increase operational costs as well.
+While PoS developers usually have a proponent for equitable participation in a decentralized manner, most projects propose some level of centralized operation, where the number of validators with full participation rights is limited.
+These validators are often seen to be the most wealthy and, as a result, influence the PoS network as they are the most staked.
+Usually, the number of candidates to maintain the network with the necessary knowledge (and equipment) is limited; this can also increase operational costs.
 Systems with a large number of validators tend to form pools to decrease the variance of their revenue and profit from economies of scale.
 These pools are often off-chain.

 A way to alleviate this is to implement pool formation on-chain and allow token holders to vote with their stake for validators to represent them.

-Validators assume the role of producing new blocks in BABE, validating parachain blocks, and guaranteeing finality.
-Nominators can choose to back select validators with their stake.
+Validators assume the role of producing new blocks, validating parachain blocks, and guaranteeing finality.
+Nominators can choose to backselect validators with their stake.
 Nominators can approve candidates that they trust and back them with their tokens.

-This is a way of getting the benefits of probabilistic finality (the ability to always produce new blocks) and provable finality (having a universal agreement on the canonical chain with no chance for reversion) in Kusama.
+This is a way of getting the benefits of probabilistic finality (the ability always to produce new blocks) and provable finality (having a universal agreement on the canonical chain with no chance for reversion).
 It also avoids the corresponding drawbacks of each mechanism (the chance of unknowingly following the wrong fork in probabilistic finality, and a chance for "stalling" - not being able to produce new blocks - in provable finality).
-By combining these two mechanisms, Kusama allows for blocks to be rapidly produced, and the slower finality mechanism to run in a separate process to finalize blocks without risking slower transaction processing or stalling.
+The combination of these two mechanisms allows for blocks to be rapidly produced, and the slower finality mechanism to run in a separate process to finalize blocks without risking slower transaction processing or stalling.

 Hybrid consensus has been proposed in the past.
 Notably, it was proposed (now defunct) as a step in Ethereum's transition to proof of stake in EIP 1011, which specified Casper FFG.